-Lighting impact mitigation measures relevant to MOD 4 rail infrastructure are further described in Section 5.5.6.
+Lighting impact mitigation measures relevant to rail infrastructure is further described in Section 5.5.6.

 In addition to monitoring the light management measures, periodic lighting audits will be undertaken following modifications to plant or equipment, to measure their effectiveness.